 Thus, if software desires VM exits on all page faults, it can set bit 14 in the exception bitmap to 1 and set the page-fault error-code mask and match fields each to 00000000H.
-If software desires VM exits on no page faults, it can set bit 14 in the exception bitmap to 1, the page-fault error-code mask field to 0000000H, and the page-fault error-code match field to FFFFFFFH.
+If software desires VM exits on no page faults, it can set bit 14 in the exception bitmap to 1, the page-fault error-code mask field to 00000000H, and the page-fault error-code match field to FFFFFFFH.

 - Triple fault.
 A VM exit occurs if the logical processor encounters an exception while attempting to call the double-fault handler and that exception itself does not cause a VM exit due to the exception bitmap.
 This applies to the case in which the double-fault exception was generated within VMX non-root operation, the case in which the double-fault exception was generated during event injection by VM entry, and to the case in which VM entry is injecting a double-fault exception. - External interrupts.
 An external interrupt causes a VM exit if the "external-interrupt exiting" VM-execution control is 1 (see Section 31.6 for an exception.)
 Otherwise, the processor handles the interrupt is normally.3 (If a logical processor is in the shutdown state or the wait-for-SIPI state, external interrupts are blocked.
 The processor does handle the interrupt and no VM exit occurs.) - Non-maskable interrupts (NMIs).
 An NMI causes a VM exit if the "NMI exiting" VM-execution control is 1.
 Otherwise, it is delivered using descriptor 2 of the IDT.
 (If a logical processor is in the wait-for-SIPI state, NMIs are blocked.
 The NMI is not delivered through the IDT and no VM exit occurs.) - INIT signals.
 INIT signals cause VM exits.
 A logical processor performs none of the operations normally associated with these events.
-Such exits do not modify register state or clear pending events as they would outside of VMX operation.
+Such exits do not modify register state or clear pending events as they would

+^{1.} Items in this section may refer to secondary processor-based VM-execution controls and tertiary processor-based VM-execution controls.
+If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the secondary processor-based VM-execution controls were all 0; similarly, if bit 17 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the tertiary processor-based VM-execution controls were all 0.
+See Section 26.6.2.

+^{2.} INT1 and INT3 refer to the instructions with opcodes F1 and CC, respectively, and not to INT n with value 1 or 3 for n.

+^{3.} Normal handling usually means delivery through the IDT, but it could also mean treatment of the interrupt as a user-interrupt notification.

+outside of VMX operation.
 (If a logical processor is in the wait-for-SIPI state, INIT signals are blocked.
-They do not cause VM exits in this case.) - Start-up IPIs (SIPIs).
-SIPIs cause VM exits.
-If a logical processor is not in the wait-for-SIPI activity state when a SIPI arrives, no VM exit occurs and the SIPI is discarded.
-VM exits due to SIPIs do not perform any of - Items in this section may refer to secondary processor-based VM-execution controls and tertiary processor-based VM-execution controls.
-If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the secondary processor-based VM-execution controls were all 0; similarly, if bit 17 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if the tertiary processor-based VM-execution controls were all 0.
-See Section 26.6.2. - 2.
-INT1 and INT3 refer to the instructions with opcodes F1 and CC, respectively, and not to INT n with value 1 or 3 for n. - 3.
-Normal handling usually means delivery through the IDT, but it could also mean treatment of the interrupt as a user-interrupt notification.

-the normal operations associated with those events: they do not modify register state as they would outside of VMX operation.
-(If a logical processor is not in the wait-for-SIPI state, SIPIs are blocked.
 They do not cause VM exits in this case.)